-There are many people who have food allergies that range from sensitivity to life-threatening.
+There are many people who have food allergies that range from sensitivity to life-threatening, which is why hotel food safety is so important.
 While it can be fairly easy for people with food allergies to make any necessary adjustments when they are at home, traveling can bring a number of difficult issues to the forefront.
-In today’s post, we’ll look at some ways that you can help to ensure that your hotel avoids cross-contact of food during meal preparation.
+In today’s post, we’ll look at how to prevent cross contact in your hotel during meal preparation.

 At Source1 Purchasing, we strive to provide the best sourcing and procurement services for all of our clients.
 If you are interested in learning more about how we can enhance your purchasing power, then please contact us for a free cost-savings analysis of your supply chain.

 Cross-Contact vs. Cross-Contamination

 Cross-contact happens when one food comes in contact with another food, which causes their proteins to mix.
 At this point, both foods contain small amounts of the other food, but the amounts are generally so small that they can’t be seen with the naked eye.

 - Cross-contamination has a more negative connotation as it refers to bacteria or viruses that get into food, which makes the food unsafe for anyone to eat.
 Cooking food that has cross-contamination can lower the chances of a person becoming ill, but it is still best to dispose of this food.

 - Unfortunately for guests with food allergies, cooking will not eliminate the allergen from the cross-contact food.
 The only way they can eat a meal without having a reaction is for you to ensure that their food was prepared completely free of contact with the allergen-causing food, and that all items that came into contact with their meal were carefully cleaned and sterilized.

 As a hotel, you want to be sure to provide food that is safe for all of your guests to eat.
 It’s important to understand the difference between allergies that cause a person to be more sensitive to certain types of food and allergies that can cause life-threatening reactions.